 Why your organization needs an email policy

 Email has quickly become one of the most used business tools over the past couple of decades.
-While the benefits of email are clear to see, the sheer volume of messages sent and received ona daily basis makes the prospect of monitoring communications daunting.
+While the benefits of email are clear to see, the sheer volume of messages sent and received on a daily basis makes the thought of monitoring communications daunting.
 This is why implementing an email policy is so essential.

 The best policies are created specific to the industry, size of organization, corporate culture and overall importance of using email as a critical communication tool.
 Regardless of the scope and restrictions of the policy, most companies lack the ability to enforce their policy if they have no awareness of when, how or by whom a policy is being broken.